kaushik2022/simplewebserver/README.md

-# Developing a Simple Webserver
+#ex 01: Developing a Simple Webserver
 ## AIM:
 To develop a simple webserver to serve html pages.